dfrank6/Brainwave-Music-Generation/README.md

 This is an ongoing multi-disciplinary collaborative project through Georgia Tech starting November 2021 and continuing to present.

-We are innovating new ways to integrate science and art by using a consumer-grade brain computer interface (Muse https://choosemuse.com/) to convert a scientist's or artist's brainwaves into music and have someone dance to them.
+We are innovating new ways to integrate science and art by using a consumer-grade brain computer interface (Muse https://choosemuse.com/) to convert brainwaves into music and have people make art to them.

 I am collaborating with the following people: